Blog

 There are entire sections of dark web forums designed to smoke out researchers so you have to have a high degree of emotional intelligence and an ability to compartmentalize your personality.

-TL;DR: Stranger Things has Will, Dustin, Mike, Lucas, Max, Steve, Nancy, and Eleven.
+TL;DR: Every role matters—your Dustin knows the lore, your Eleven breaks into hidden realms, and your Steve is steady with the bat when things get ugly.
 An effective dark ops team needs to have the same level of knowledge and emotional intelligence.

 Additionally, your team can deploy the following tips to more easily understand threats in the criminal underground:

 • Make sure your team consists of expert global operatives who have spent significant time in and understand the underground economy well.
-The dark web isn’t a bunch of hocus pocus and having an experienced team in your corner can save you time, energy, and focus as they have already built the relationships and gained access needed to navigate the threat landscape.
+The dark web isn’t a bunch of hocus pocus and having an experienced team in your corner can save you time, energy, and focus as they have already built the relationships and gained access needed to navigate the threat landscape using proven dark web scan tools and techniques.
+Think Hopper: seasoned, gritty, and tough enough to survive the tunnels—and smart enough to get back out.

 • Deploy dark web monitoring as part of your overall threat intelligence strategy.
 The surface web makes up less than 10% of the internet; the rest is housed in deep and dark channels and forums.
-Don’t underestimate the value dark web monitoring brings to your strategy.
+Don’t underestimate the value AI-enabled dark web monitoring brings to your strategy.
+Like Joyce stringing up Christmas lights to talk to Will, monitoring is your lifeline into the Upside Down.
+Without it, you’re just stumbling in the dark.

 • Don’t assume the worst.
-Yes, we are saying not to assume the worst when you’re facing your company’s version of the mind-flayer – that’s because when you have an experienced intelligence team, relationships can sometimes be leveraged to make the situation less dire.
+Yes, we are saying not to assume the worst when you’re facing your company’s version of the Mind Flayer.
+That’s because when you have an experienced intelligence team, relationships can sometimes be leveraged to make the situation less dire.
+Max survived Vecna’s grip, Hopper survived the explosion.
+Sometimes what looks fatal isn’t with the right team and timing.

 See ZeroFox in action